 Arcade cabinets are typically the size of refrigerators and I didn't want to consume that amount of space in our basement.
 The specs I had in mind was something that could mount on the wall, a minimalist design, and something unique that didn't just look like some generic thing sticking out of the wall.

-While hunting for cool arcade builds, cool home arcades, minimalist retropie and bingo...
+While hunting for cool arcade builds, cool home arcades, raspberry pi arcade kits, minimalist retropie and bingo...
 This reddit post came up and knew I found a start of where I wanted to take this project.
 At this point I had everything in my head and just needed to start buying and putting the pieces together.

 This is a pretty simple step.
-I found the following Arcade controllers and buttons on Amazon Black and White buttons and joysticks along with the necessary controllers, wiring, etc to connect to the Pi.
-It wasn't clear at the time if this was the correct thing to order, if I had enough buttons, if I needed something else, if it would work with my raspberry pi.
+I found the following Arcade controllers and buttons on Amazon.
+I ordered the Black and White buttons and joysticks along with the necessary controllers, wiring, etc to connect to the Pi.
+It wasn't clear at the time if this was the correct thing to order, if I had enough buttons, if I needed something else, if it would work with the raspberry pi 3 or 4.
 Knowing what I know now it was exactly what I needed, I was just overthinking as I occasionally do.

 If you order the arcade controllers above, do yourself a favor and order a drill bit 1-1/8" The instructions were not very clear, the size of the buttons were in mm and in the U.S. finding the right sized bit in metric mm wasn't easy.
 The 1-1/8" was the perfect sized drill bit to make holes for the arcade buttons and the joysticks.

 During this process I learned more about layout, finger positioning, Japan vs U.S. layouts, and really more information that I care to understand.
 Go read for yourself and find something that works for you.